2022

 To finish the evening, Argentinians would usually serve mantecol, which is similar to peanut butter, though it's made in a solid bar form, as well as garrapiñadas, the candied almonds.

-The "Picada" It's usually served as an appetizer, right before "asado".
+It's usually served as an appetizer, right before "asado".
 These are the salty cheeses served with pork "chorizos" or sausages (the latter would be dried for months prior to intake) and bread, of course.

 Pastas